rbuwaENG/SCOREME-Application/BranchNamingGuide.md

 ### **Components**

 1. **s11**
    - This represents the sprint number.
-Always prefix your branch name with `s11` to indicate the current sprint.
+Always prefix your branch name with `s<sprint_Number>` to indicate the current sprint.

 2. **<type>**
    - This defines the purpose of the branch.
 Use one of the following keywords based on the task type: